 In his announcement to Joseph, the angel stressed the fact that Mary’s child would not be a mere mortal baby, but a Child that possessed both human and divine attributes— God Incarnate!

 Although impossible to grasp with the limited faculties of our finite minds, Jesus had to possess a complete divine nature as well as a flawless human nature.
 How this is possible is one of the greatest mysteries known to man.

 The theological term “hypostatic union” describes the paradox.
 “Hypostatic” derives from the Greek word ὑπόστασις (hupostasis) conveying the idea of actual substance or essence.
 In this case, the essence involves the perfect union of two distinct natures—one human, one divine—in a single person.

-Jesus’ humanity did not diminish His deity; and, His deity in no way invalidated His humanity.
-The hypostatic union is a staggering concept; however, the late John Walvoord explains,
+Jesus’ humanity did not diminish His deity.
+And, His deity in no way invalidated His humanity in the incarnation.
+The hypostatic union is a staggering concept.
+The late John Walvoord explains:

 “This union should not be defined as deity possessing humanity as this would deny true humanity its rightful place.
 It is not, on the other hand, humanity merely indwelt by deity.
 In His unique personality He possessed two natures, one eternal and divine, the other human and generated in time.”
 (1)

 Allowing the divine nature to function within the confines of finite humanity did not require relinquishing a single divine attribute.
 What it did require was giving up the independent exercise of those divine attributes.
 Jesus Himself articulated this unique dynamic saying,

 “I can of Myself do nothing. . .
 I do not seek My own will but the will of the Father who sent Me” (Jn.
 5:30).